St. Louis Eagles

 The Ottawa Auditorium transferred the players' contracts and franchise operations to a new company, the "Hockey Association of St. Louis, Inc.", and hired Eddie Gerard to coach the team.
 The club was named the Eagles, after the logo of Anheuser-Busch.
 The Senators name and logo would remain in Ottawa and would be used by an Ottawa Senators senior amateur team until 1954.
 The club would have its training camp in the Auditorium and departed in October to start play in St. Louis.

-St. Louis would be without an NHL team until 1967, when the league expanded from 6 teams to 12, and the St. Louis Blues took the ice.
 The 1934–35 NHL season was the 18th season of the National Hockey League.
 Nine teams each played 48 games.
 The Montreal Maroons were the Stanley Cup winners as they swept the Toronto Maple Leafs in three games in the final series.
+The NHL eventually returned to St. Louis in 1967, when the league doubled in size from the Original Six.
+The new team was named the Blues and they joined the Minnesota North Stars, Los Angeles Kings, Oakland Seals, Philadelphia Flyers, and Pittsburgh Penguins as part of the new expansion.

 |Links & Recommended Sites | Oneliners, Stories, etc.|